-(g) Fair value option loans
+(h) Fair value option loans

-CEI has elected fair value accounting for certain commodities financing transactions and structured loans for renewable energy.
+CEI has elected fair value accounting for certain commodities financing transactions and structured loans related to renewable energy.
 Such loans are carried at fair value.

-(h) Long-term debt
+(i) Long-term debt

 Long-term debt is accounted for at amortized cost, except where the Company has elected to report the debt instruments, including certain structured notes, at fair value.
-CEI has no subordinated debt outstanding as of December 31, 2023, and has not issued any subordinated debt during the year ending December 31, 2023.
+The Company's Long-term debt is subject to Citigroup guarantees.
+CEI has no subordinated debt outstanding as of December 31, 2024, and did not issue any subordinated debt during the year ending December 31, 2024.